Decoy effect

 Use cases

 The decoy effect is a fascinating psychological tactic used in many marketing strategies.
-Essentially, it is a "decoy" or "diversionary offer" designed to make the actual target product seem more attractive.
+Essentially, it is a "decoy" or "distraction offer" designed to make the actual target product seem more attractive.
 In short, you add a third, less attractive option to make it easier to choose between the two original options.

 Example 1: Movie tickets